 At this point you've coded up a script or written a program to get the data you want and successfully moved it into your data warehouse.
 But how will you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow and resource-intensive.

 The key is to build your script in such a way that it can identify incremental updates to your data.
 You can identify key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in your database.

 Redshift is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Google BigQuery, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To BigQuery, To Postgres, To Snowflake, To Panoply, To Azure SQL Data Warehouse, and To S3.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Amazon RDS to Redshift automatically.
-With just a few clicks, Stitch starts extracting your Amazon RDS data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.
+With just a few clicks, Stitch starts extracting your Amazon RDS data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.